-- 1. The generator is to be OFF and all appliances disconnected. - 2.
-Turn the fuel valve to the "ON" position. - Use the drain bolt on the carburetor to empty any excess gasoline from the gasoline tank and carburetor into an appropriate container.
+1. The generator is to be OFF and all appliances disconnected.

+- 2. Turn the fuel select dial to the "GASOLINE RUN" position. - Use the drain bolt on the carburetor to empty any excess gasoline from the gasoline tank and carburetor into an appropriate container.
 Use a funnel (and appropriate hose if necessary) under the carburetor drain bolt to avoid spillage. - 4.
 When gasoline stops flowing from the carburetor, replace and tighten the carburetor drain bolt and be sure to properly dispose of the drained gasoline according to local regulations or guidelines. - 5.
-Turn the fuel valve to the "OFF" position. - 6.
+Turn the fuel select dial to the "ENGINE STOP" position. - 6.
 Follow steps 7-11 according to Mid Term Storage.